jonathanw82/HydroBigTent/README.md

 #
-The first version only had the Growsun led grow lights giving a pink colour due to the colour spectrum from blue 320nm and the red 840nm with nothing much else, while plants did grow I found they became leggy and unable to hold their own weight.
+The first version only had the Growsun led grow lights giving a pink colour due to the colour spectrum from blue 320nm and the red 840nm with nothing much else, while plants did grow, I found they became leggy and unable to hold their own weight.
 #